dvalle22/Mel-Danilo-Cody/docs/schema/create-table.md

 With this information, let's create your 'User' table.

 1. A table needs a schema to locate on.
 After creating a schema, you need to manually selected that schema to be the current schema.
 Check if you are inside a schema by looking at the Schemas tab.

     ![MySQL Workbench no schema selected](https://github.com/dvalle22/Mel-Danilo-Cody/blob/gh-pages/assets/images/no-schema-selected.png?raw=true)

-    If no name is in bold, it means that you are not currently inside any schema.
+    If there is no name in bold, it means that you are not currently inside any schema.

 2. In the Schemas tab, hover over 'user_demo' and double click on the name.
 After this, 'user_demo' will turn bold, indicating that it is selected as the current schema.